redii/grepo-tools/README.md

 # grepo-tools

-A cli tool for the game Grepolis by Innogames.
+A collection of tools for the game Grepolis by Innogames made for the CLI using [Bun](https://bun.sh/).
 This tool is not associated with or approved by Innogames and might be against the games terms of service. **The use of this tool is on your own risk!**

 ## Features